philtelco/philtel-docs/hardware/routers/gl-ar300m16/1-gl-ar300m16-routed-client.md

 ![save the network](1-gl-ar300m16-routed-client/1-gl-ar300m16-routed-client-05.jpg)

 NOTE: If you want to have multiple WAN networks, repeat the above steps but then go to *Interfaces* --> *Add new interface* and in the resulting dialog supply a unique network `Name` and choose your newly created interface under `Device` before pressing the *Create Interface* button.
 Afterwards, press the *Save & Apply* button.
-You may need to restart the WireGuard interface after this step.
+NOTE: You may need to disable/enable the OpenVPN connection or restart the WireGuard interface after this step depending on which VPN solution you are using.

 After the dialog closes, press the *Save & Apply* button and after a few seconds of waiting the router should connect to the network and display connection status in the *Associated Stations* section of the page.